CULTURAL ANTHROPOLOGY

 However, as a science of human behavior, cultural anthropology attempts to explain, not just describe, the diversity of societies that exist today and that have existed in the past.
 In other words, anthropologists want to understand the processes that have created the immense variety of human lifestyles over the past two million years.
 This course will introduce the student to some of the concepts, principles and methods used by cultural anthropologists in their study of human social systems, as well as to many of the issues that have been raised as a result of anthropological research.
 The general goal of the course is to acquaint the student with the unique perspective that cultural anthropology offers towards an understanding of the human condition.
 More specifically, the course will present students with a systemic, scientific understanding of human social behavior, diversity and evolution.
 By reading and discussing studies about specific groups of people with lifestyles quite different from that of urban and suburban United States, it is hoped that the student will come to appreciate and understand the causes of human social and cultural diversity and the rational basis of alternate social behaviors.
 At the same time, the course will adopt an evolutionary approach and emphasizes the importance of taking a longitudinal view of contemporary issues rather than approaching them from rather limited short term social of political perspectives.

 But cultural anthropology is not just about "primitive" peoples living exotic lifestyles in far away places.
 Studying the lifestyles of other peoples should provide the student with a new understanding of the behavior, organization and values that prevail in our own society.
-As a science of human behavior, cultural anthropology has as much to say about the workings of American society as it does about the Dobe Ju/'hoansi, the Yanomamo, the Inuit and the many other peoples traditionally studied by anthropologists.
+As a science of human behavior, cultural anthropology has as much to say about the workings of American society as it does about the Inuit, the Pygmies, the Dobe Ju/'hoansi, the Yanomamo and the many other peoples traditionally studied by anthropologists.
 An important objective of the course, then, will be to apply anthropology as a tool for examining issues and topics in contemporary American society.

 Teaching Methods: